root-project/root/graf2d/doc/v604/index.md

   (see https://sft.its.cern.ch/jira/browse/ROOT-6841)
 - Better line width matching with screen and pdf output.
 - Text color was ignored.
 It was always black.
+- Text color was ignored.
+It was always black.
+- The underscore `_` produced an error outside the TeX math context.

 ### TPDF